-Hashtags helps your content to get discovered.
+Hashtags help your content get discovered.
 To use them effectively, make a hashtags list by studying your competing schools and industry news and incorporate them whenever necessary.
 You don’t have to use 30 hashtags at once and keep it relevant to the post topic.

-When using Instagram strategically to build community, create a school specific hashtag that your community will learn to search for to find the latest photos and updates.
-Start out by advertising your hashtag on school newsletters and releasing hot off the press content to this hashtag.
+When using Instagram strategically to build community, create a school-specific hashtag that your community will learn to search for to find the latest photos and updates.
+Start by advertising your hashtag in school newsletters and releasing hot off-the-press content to this hashtag.
 Add a school-specific hashtag to encourage community contributions.

 Instagram Insights help you to understand your business profile followers, including your reach, website clicks and engagements on specific posts.
-You can access Instagram Insights by clicking on the ‘Insights’ button on the top of your schools Instagram profile.
+You can access Instagram Insights by clicking on the ‘Insights’ button at the top of your school’s Instagram profile.

-You can also gain additional insights on how your Instagram advertising for schools is tracking using the Facebook Ads reporting tool and filtering it by ‘Instagram Advertising’ to view click through rates and conversion rates for specific ads.
+You can also gain additional insights on how your Instagram advertising for schools is tracking by using the Facebook Ads reporting tool.
+Filter it by ‘Instagram Advertising’ to view click-through rates and conversion rates for specific ads.